Radiation or light is the primary source of information about the Universe and its constituents.

-A small galaxy passed through the heart of a large disk galaxy, and produced this gigantic shock wave, which propagated the surrounding gas and dust in the galaxy, much like the ripples of water produced when a stone is thrown into a lake.
+A small galaxy passed through the disk core of a large galaxy and produced this gigantic shock wave that spread surrounding gas and dust throughout the galaxy.

 | || |